ultrapabs/runlogr/_proposal/README.md

 Add user sign up and sign in.
 Then, add initial blog, log, and shoe model creation.
 At the end of the day a user will be able to sign up and create each of the different features.

-### Phase 2: Viewing Blogs and Logs, Commenting (~2 days)
+### Phase 2: Viewing Blogs and Logs, Commenting (~1 day)

-Create  views of all the different parts of a user's account.
-Add commenting feature to both logs and blogs, with ability to edit/delete comments.
+Create views of blogs and logs.
+Add commenting feature to both, with ability to edit (author)/delete (author/blog or log owner) comments.

 ### Phase 3: User Profile View (~1 day)